AlexKhoroshko/image_processor/README.md

 You can use the following endpoints to process images:

 POST /process_image: Processes an image using the specified operations.
+Text from image can be viewed in logs.

 Format of the request coming example: